Fighting for Not-So-Religious Souls: The Role of Religious Competition in Secular Conflicts: Introduction

-Our empirical evidence comes from a single country, Colombia.
-Therefore, we use caution in making claims about external validity.
+Since our empirical evidence is exclusively from Colombia, we use caution in making claims about external validity.
 Nevertheless, we believe that the mechanisms and empirical evidence presented in this paper can be generalized to other countries.
-In particular, other countries with non-religious internal armed conflicts may also experience an increase in conflict-related violence from non-state armed actors when more religious denominations start competing for adherents and where it is reasonable to think that religious leaders have spiritual leadership and influence over their communities.\footnote{Guatemala and El Salvador are two examples of deeply religious countries that also suffered non-religious civil conflicts, where religious identities have changed significantly, and in which religious leaders played a key role in promoting (or blocking) peace \cite[see][chs.
+In particular, other countries with non-religious internal armed conflicts may also experience an increase in violence from non-state armed actors when more religious denominations start competing for adherents and where religious leaders also have spiritual leadership and influence over their communities.\footnote{Guatemala and El Salvador are two examples of deeply religious countries that also suffered non-religious civil conflicts, where religious identities have changed significantly, and in which religious leaders played a key role in promoting (or blocking) peace \cite[see][chs.
 9 and 11]{Klaiber1998}.
-Other examples include the civil wars in Mozambique and Sierra Leone, where religious organizations seem to have played a key role as mediators between the parties engaged in the conflicts \cite[see][]{Perchoc2016}. }
+Other examples include the civil wars in Mozambique and Sierra Leone, where religious organizations appear to have played a key role as mediators between the parties engaged in conflict \cite[see][]{Perchoc2016}. }

 The outline of the paper is as follows: Section \ref{Background} provides a brief overview of the Colombian armed conflict and the evolution of the country's religious identity.
 Section \ref{Theory} presents a simple model that outlines the possible effect of religious competition on armed conflicts.
 The data and empirical strategy are discussed in Section \ref{DataandEmpiricalStrategy}.
 The main results are presented in Section \ref{MainResults}.
 Alternative explanatory mechanisms are considered in Section \ref{Othermechanismsandadditionalevidence}.
 Section \ref{Robustness} explores robustness, and Section \ref{Conclusion} concludes.